maxutility2011/ezLiveStreaming/README.md

     }
 }
 ```
-Response code on success: 201 created
+Response code on success: 201 created <br>
-Response body: on success, the server returns the original request body, plus the created job ID, timestamps and job states.
+Response body: on success, the server returns the original request body, plus the created job ID, timestamps and job states. <br>

 ### Get all the jobs
-Show all the jobs including currently running ones and already finished ones.
+Show all the jobs including currently running ones and already finished ones. <br>

-GET /jobs
+GET /jobs <br>
-Request body: None
+Request body: None <br>
-Response code on success: 200 OK
+Response code on success: 200 OK <br>
-Response body: A JSON array that lists all the jobs
+Response body: A JSON array that lists all the jobs <br>

 ### Get one job
-Show a single job given by its ID
+Show a single job given by its ID. <br>

-GET /jobs/[job_id]
+GET /jobs/[job_id] <br>
-Request body: None
+Request body: None <br>
-Response code on success: 200 OK
+Response code on success: 200 OK <br>
-Response body: the requested job
+Response body: the requested job <br>

 ### Stop a job
 Stop a job given by its ID.
 Upon request, the job states will remain in Redis, but the worker_transcoder and ffmpeg instance will be stopped.
-The job ID, stream key and all the transcoding and packaging parameters remain the same when the job is resumed in the future.
+The job ID, stream key and all the transcoding and packaging parameters remain the same when the job is resumed in the future. <br>

-PUT /jobs/[job_id]
+PUT /jobs/[job_id] <br>
-Request body: None
+Request body: None <br>
-Response code on success: 202 Accepted
+Response code on success: 202 Accepted <br>
-Response body: None
+Response body: None <br>

 ### Resume a job
 Resume a job given by its ID.
 Upon request, the stopped job will be resumed.
 A new worker_transcoder and ffmpeg instance will be launched.
-The job ID and stream key and all the transcoding and packaging parameters will be reused.
+The job ID and stream key and all the transcoding and packaging parameters will be reused. <br>

-PUT /jobs/[job_id]
+PUT /jobs/[job_id] <br>
-Request body: None
+Request body: None <br>
-Response code on success: 202 Accepted
+Response code on success: 202 Accepted <br>
-Response body: None
+Response body: None <br>

 The job scheduler periodically poll the job queue and fetches a job from AWS SQS and assign it to a transcoding worker from the worker cluster.
 Different job assignment algorithms can be used, such as random assignment, round robin assignment, etc. The job scheduler is responsible for managing a live job throughout its lifecycle, for examplem, assigning the job to a worker, monitoring its status, restarting/reassigning the job if it fails for any reason.
 The job scheduler also manages a cluster of transcoding workers.